insrcd/labyrinth-game/README.md

 Currently, this codebase is merely being used to design the basic systems and datatypes needed for the game.
 It is going to leverage the rust scripting engine RHAI for NPC / Powers / AI development.

-So, join us in solving the mystery of the Labynrith Below Labyrinth!
+So, join us in solving the mystery of the Labyrinth Below Labyrinth!

 ## Keybindings